-1. Purpose of the U.S. Army FLO Program.
-The Army Foreign Liaison Officer (FLO) Program was established to facilitate cooperation and mutual understanding between the U.S. Army and the armies of allied and friendly nations.

-- 2. Definition of Terms and Role of FLOs.
+- 1. Purpose of the U.S. Army FLO Program.
+The Army Foreign Liaison Officer (FLO) Program was established to facilitate cooperation and mutual understanding between the U.S. Army and the armies of allied and friendly nations. - 2.
+Definition of Terms and Role of FLOs.
 A FLO is a foreign government military member or civilian employee who is authorized by his or her government and is certified by a DA command or agency in connection with programs, projects or agreements of interest to the governments.
 FLOs are expected to present the views of their parent government regarding issues of mutual interests, namely those that may be raised by the DA command or agency to which they are certified.
-Personnel certified as FLOs to U.S. Army commands may not also be accredited as attaches. - 3.
+Personnel certified as FLOs to U.S. Army commands may not also be accredited as attachés. - 3.
 Management of the U.S. Army FLO Program.
-ODCS G-2, Foreign Disclosure Branch is responsible for the management of the FLO program, including the negotiation and signature of FLO Memorandums of Agreement (MOA) and/or FLO Memorandums of Understanding (MOU); the establishment of all FLO positions and administrative positions in support of FLOs; the relocation of all FLO and administrative support positions; and the termination of all FLO and administrative support positions.
-For questions regarding such matters, please contact Mr. Jim Bright at 703-695-1096 or james.e.bright2.civ@mail.mil.

-4. Types of FLOs.
+The FLO Program Manager, ODCS, G-2, and the Military Attaché to the U.S. Army are jointly responsible for management and oversight of the bilateral FLO program.
+This responsibility includes establishing and maintaining the bilateral FLO Memorandum of Agreement (MOA)/ FLO Memorandum of Understanding (MOU) as well as the establishment, andmaintenance of all FLO and administrative support positionst.
+For questions regarding such matters, please contact Mr. Jim Bright at 703-695-9614 or james.e.bright2.civ@mail.mil. - 4.
+Establishment of FLO Positions.
+Foreign governments which have concluded a FLO MOA /MOU with the U.S. Army may propose establishment of a FLO or administrative support position in a DA command or activity by submitting a request for establishment of a new position.
+The requestmust: - Be submitted on embassy letterhead - Outline description of proposed FLO duties - Be signed by Attaché accredited to the U.S. Army - Be emailed or faxed to Jim Bright at james.e.bright2.civ@mail.mil or 703-695-9614 - Or, be mailed to: